barryclark/jekyll-now/_posts/2019-06-23-devkube-part2.md

   #
 ```

-Then navigate to the URL printed by `deploy_web` above to see the result.
+Then navigate to the URL printed by `pk.deploy_web()` above to see the result.

-If you are using a Linux or OS X machine, you can also use Visual Studio Code [remote development](https://code.visualstudio.com/docs/remote/ssh) via ssh in this cluster.
+If you are using a Linux or OS X machine, you can also use Visual Studio Code for [remote development](https://code.visualstudio.com/docs/remote/ssh) via ssh in this cluster.

 ## Starting point